HASHEM2001/Portfolio_Project/README.md

 # Portfolio_Project
-this a project data clening and data explonation
+this a project data cleaning and data exploration